A student researched and developed hybrid rocket engine

 What's the big deal?

 The purpose of a rocket is to deliver a payload to its destination somewhere off the ground - be it fireworks, an atmospheric experiment, a satellite or even humans.
 The rocket must be as powerful and fast as gravity and aerodynamic forces are relentless, and as reliable as the payload is valuable.
-The rocket goes nowhere without a motor.
-The science behind rocket motors, some have been known to say, is the very heart of rocket science itself.
+The rocket goes nowhere without a engine/motor.
+The science behind rocket engines/motors, some have been known to say, is the very heart of rocket science itself.

-Rocket motors 101
+Rocket motors & engines 101

-At Propulse NTNU, we are designing and building a hybrid rocket motor.
-The idea is to fuse the relative simplicity of a solid motor with the safety and sophistication of a liquid one.
+At Propulse NTNU, we are designing and building a hybrid rocket engine.
+The idea is to fuse the relative simplicity of a solid motor with the safety and sophistication of a liquid engine.
 We do this by having one liquid propellant component stored in a tank, and injecting it into a burn chamber filled with a solid component.
 As you may recall from various safety courses, a fire needs heat, an oxygen source and a fuel in order to thrive.
-Usually, as is the case with our motor as well, the liquid is the “oxidizer” and the solid component is the fuel.
+Usually, as is the case with our engine as well, the liquid is the “oxidizer” and the solid component is the fuel.
 The hybrid concept is not a new one, but it is only lately that it has started to become popular outside of amateur rocketry with appliances such as atmospheric research and cubesat-sized payloads to LEO.
-Our motor runs on a mix of nitrous oxide (N2O) and paraffin wax.
+Our engine runs on a mix of nitrous oxide (N2O) and paraffin wax.
 When heated, the N2O decomposes exothermically into N2 and O2, and the O2 reacts with the paraffin to make a good, old-fashioned fire.
-Said fire is directed out through the nozzle at the bottom, and there you have it - a rocket motor.
+Said fire is directed out through the nozzle at the bottom, and there you have it - a rocket engine.

 Any questions are welcome at firstname.lastname@example.org.